DecentralizedDerivatives/Wrapped_Ether/README.md

 Documentation:
 Deploy Contract with the token value in there with the name of the token (e.g. 100000000,10000000000,"test" is an Ether value token)

-For anyone to create tokens, Send Ether with function CreateToken with the field corresponding to how much you sent.
+For anyone to create tokens, Send Ether with function CreateToken and get the tokens (Note, amount you sent (in Wei) must be evenly divisible by the tokenValue (e.g. 3 wei sent to contract with 2 wei token value will only get you 1 token)
-Note: must be even amount of Ether

 Interact with token like any ERC20 token.